deeplearning4j/deeplearning4j/datavec.md

 # DataVec: A Vectorization and ETL Library

 DataVec solves one of the most important obstacles to effective machine or deep learning: getting data into a format that neural nets can understand.
 Nets understand vectors.
 Vectorization is the first problem many data scientists will have to solve to start training their algorithms on data.
+Datavec should be used for 99% of your data transformations, if you are not sure if this applies to you, please consult the [gitter](https://gitter.im/deeplearning4j/deeplearning4j).
 If your data is in CSV (Comma Seperated Values) format stored in flat files that must be converted to numeric and ingested, or your data is a directory structure of labelled images then DataVec is the tool to help you organize that data for use in DeepLearning4J.

 Please **read this entire page**, particularly the section [Reading Records](#record) below, before working with DataVec.